knative/docs/serving/samples/thumbnailer-go/README.md

 ### Run

-You can now run the `rester-tester` application locally in `go` or using Docker
+You can now run the `rester-tester` application locally in `go` or using Docker.

 **Local**

-> Note: to run the application locally in `go` you will need [FFmpeg](https://www.ffmpeg.org/) in your path.
+> Note: To run the application locally in `go` you will need [FFmpeg](https://www.ffmpeg.org/) in your path.

+To run the app:

 ```
 go build